T-Stat Side Effects

 Applies to erythromycin topical: topical gel/jelly, topical lotion, topical ointment, topical pad, topical powder, topical solution, topical swab

-As well as its needed effects, erythromycin topical (the active ingredient contained in T-Stat) may cause unwanted side effects that require medical attention.
+Along with its needed effects, erythromycin topical (the active ingredient contained in T-Stat) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Dry or scaly skin